'The Artist' follow-up falls flat at Cannes

 Bejo, 37, said she appreciated the picture's focus on the local victims instead of foreign do-gooders.

-"In films on war, it's usually the Westerners who save everybody else or there's a love story," she said.
+"In films on war, it's usually the Westerners who save everybody else or there's a love story," said Bejo, who won the Cannes best actress prize last year for her role in Iranian director Asghar Farhadi's "The Past".

 "What I loved in the screenplay was that it focused on the other people: the civilian population who suffers."